Painted Portraits Back

 I spent long time looking and admiring them, specially the one of aunt Maria who I have never met but whose frozen youth and beauty in the picture contrasted with her sad early death in child birth.
 There was also my dad with a fresh face in an army uniform and my grandparents wearing clothes and a youth I did not recognize.

-Before computer generated images or even color photography, painters used to offer their services to families wanting color in their photo portraits.
+Before computer generated images or even colour photography, painters used to offer their services to families wanting colour in their photo portraits.
 Black-and-white images were not considered exciting enough.
-To have color images of yourself and relatives, was a symbol of status and a dream come true.
+To have colour images of yourself and relatives, was a symbol of status and a dream come true.
 The artists offering their services could make you look young, wear expensive clothes and jewellery you did not possess and even bring your dead back to life.

-For this project, together with the London based charity All Change, I invited two distinct groups to create work with me.
+So, in partnership with charity All Change Arts, I invited two distinct groups to create work with me.
 They were asylum seekers clients of the NRPF group (No Resource to Public Funds) and participants of Inspire, a group of young parents.

-We looked into different styles of portraiture-from paintings by the “old Masters” to contemporary photographs.
+In a series of workshops we looked into different styles of portraiture-from paintings by the “old Masters” to contemporary photographs.
 We visited galleries including the National Gallery and National Portrait Gallery in London and discussed different images.
+We then set out to create our own portraits of individual participants and their families in traditional studio sessions with the members of the group helping out in the photographing and lighting.

 Most members of the NRPF group did not have images from their past having come to this country with little in terms of possessions.